Could South Korea send troops to fight for Ukraine?

 A pipeline of 15,000 North Korean volunteers a month would wipe out half of Russia’s monthly losses, she told The Independent.

-Mr Krummrich warned that the world was watching a disaster unfold with the North Koreans possibly deserting and fleeing the conflict.
+Mr Krummrich warned that the world is watching a disaster unfold, and that the North Koreans could potentially desert and flee the conflict.

 “It is important to note that North Korean troops have never worked alongside Russian forces before.
-They are being pushed to the frontlines with little to no training, operating unfamiliar systems under uncharted territory,” he said, adding the experiment could end badly for Pyongyang and Moscow.
+They are being pushed to the front lines with little to no training, operating unfamiliar systems under uncharted territory,” he said, adding that the experiment could end badly for Pyongyang and Moscow.

 Join our commenting forum